Threshold

 Restoration – This might show up in how a bedroom door feels heavier than others, requiring you to push through deliberately, as if the room itself is asking: Are you ready to rest?
 Or it might be a curtain instead of a door, making the crossing effortless, lowering the barrier to sleep.
 Some people need resistance to mark the shift.
 Others need ease.

-Stimulation – Think about the threshold into a workspace that's open and bright, pulling you forward into focus.
+Stimulation – Think about the threshold into a workspace that's open, bright, pulling you forward into focus.
 Or a study door that closes firmly behind you, creating a boundary between distraction and concentration.
 The door itself isn't neutral.
 It's either inviting you in or protecting what's inside.

 Kinship – Often this appears in thresholds that welcome rather than separate.
 Wide doorways between kitchen and dining room.
 No door at all between living spaces, saying: stay close, keep talking, don't leave yet.
-Or it might be the opposite—a door that closes fully, honoring the privacy that makes intimacy possible later.
-Both support connection, just in different ways.
+Or it might be the opposite: a door that closes fully, honoring the privacy that makes intimacy possible later.
+Both make connection possible, just in different ways.

 Thresholds shape how we move from one feeling to another.